yhamdoud/engine/README.md

 The editor exposes several parameters, like sample count and radius.
 This allows one to tweak the SSAO for a specific scene.

+### Volumetric lighting

+Volumetric lighting is implemented as a post-processing pass consisting of 4 steps.
+First, the depth buffer is raymarched at half resolution to determine the scattering amount for a given fragment.
+In the next 2 passes, a seperable bilateral blur is performed to filter the result.
+Finally, a bilateral upsample is performed and the volumetrics are added to the HDR target.

+Our approach is based on the work presented in the GPU Pro 5 article "Volumetric Light Effects in
+Killzone: Shadow Fall" by Nathan Vos.
+During the raymarching step, we sample the shadow map to determine if the ray is lit at its current position.
+We calculate the contribution of each sample using the Henyey-Greenstein phase function, to approximate the effects described by Mie-scattering.

+To reduce the amount of raymarching steps without introducing undersampling artifacts, the ray's initial position is jittered using a tiled Bayer matrix.
+The blur passes perform a 7x7 bilateral Gaussian blur and is responsible for filtering the dithered volumetic lighting buffer.

 ### Bloom